Web Flow Components

 Data Adapter handles following use cases:

-- perform user authentication against remote backend based on provided credentials
+- User authentication with remote backend based on provided credentials for form based authentication step.

-- retrieve user details for given user ID
+- Retrieve user details for given user ID such as firstname and surname.

-- decorate form data for given user (e.g. add user bank account list)
+- Retrieve data for given user and decorate operation data (e.g. bank account names, balances, currencies, etc.).

 For more information see the Web Flow customization project